 List of Dentists that do Dental Cavitations Surgery

-This is a list of dentists who say they do dental cavitations surgery.
+The list below is a list of dentists who say they do dental cavitations surgery.
 I have not met or been treated by all of the dentists on this list.
 I have simply heard of most of them.
 Please do your own research about them.
-They are listed in the order that I first heard about them.
+If you want to see video interviews of some of these dentists, go to this webpage, What does a dental cavitation look like?, and scroll down until you see the links to the video interviews.

-Additionally, please note, there are two ways to become an oral surgeon.
+Please note, if you want an oral surgeon, you should know that there are two ways to become an oral surgeon.
 After graduating from dental school, oral surgeons need four to six more years of medical study in oral surgery.
 One way the can do this is to apply for a residency program where they study and practice oral surgery for at least four years.
 While they could use the credential initials “DDS, OMFS” or “DDS, OMS,” a lot of these dentists just use “DDS” after their name.
 Alternatively, they can join a training program where they earn a medical degree and complete their oral surgery residency at the same time.
 This takes at least six years, and students graduate with both a dental and medical degree.
 These dentists use the initials “DDS, MD.”

 If a dentist just uses the initials “DDS” — or some dental schools use the credential “DMD,” which has the same meaning as “DDS” — in order to see if that dentist is also an oral surgeon, you will have to read their bio to make sure it says they completed a residency program in oral and maxillofacial surgery.